 Standard tickets for Friday/Saturday cost $35.
 However, the price is only $25 for groups of 5 or more, or if you are eligible for a concession discount.
-Refreshments will be provided and lunch and an evening meal will be available for purchase either from the conference venue or nearby restaurants.
-Please note: catering options will be made available soon.
+Morning and afternoon tea will be provided.
+We have a catered lunch option (see ticket form), and would love for you to join us for lunch fellowship.
+If not, there are various food options very close by.

 Rev. Ian Packer is a Baptist minister and lecturer in Theology and Ethics at Morling College in Sydney, Australia.
 Previously, he served as Director of Public Theology at the Australian Evangelical Alliance, Assistant Director of the EA's Centre for Christianity and Society, and as part of the Theological Commission of the World Evangelical Alliance.
 Ian's conviction is that there is no sphere of life excluded from the call to follow Jesus Christ.